MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/try-chat-for-dynamics365.md

   ![Add-on subscriptions in Microsoft 365 admin center](media/add-on-subscriptions.png "Add-on subscriptions in Microsoft 365 admin center")

-  You'll see **Dynamics 365 for Customer Service Chat Trial** under **Add-ons**.
-You must already have a paid license of either Customer Service Enterprise or Customer Engagement Plan in your tenant, otherwise the **Dynamics 365 for Customer Service Chat Trial** option won't be visible.
+  You'll see **Dynamics 365 for Customer Service Chat Trial** under **Add-on**.
+You must already have a paid license of either Customer Service Enterprise or Customer Engagement Plan in your tenant that was purchased directly through the Microsoft 365 Admin Center (that is, Web Direct channel), otherwise the **Dynamics 365 for Customer Service Chat Trial** option won't be visible.

   ![Dynamics 365 for Customer Service Chat Trial option](media/chat-add-on.png "Dynamics 365 for Customer Service Chat Trial option")